 There are four important requirements all candidates for WCTC board membership must meet in order to be eligible.
 They must:

-Have at least two written references submitted before the scheduled public hearing.
+- Have at least two written references submitted with the completed application/affidavit.

 - Provide governance for the college